holdmypotion/Interview-Creation-Portal/README.md

 3. An interview edit page where admin can edit the created interview with the same validations as on the creation page.

 _Note: No need to add a page to create Users/Participants.
 Create them directly in the database_

-## Good to haves

-1. Send emails to participants on interview creation.
-2. Create your app’s frontend as a [SPA](https://en.wikipedia.org/wiki/Single-page_application)
-3. Option to upload resume

-## Submitting

-1. Upload your code on github or any other similar service and send us the link to it.
-2. Also if possible you can deploy your app using aws/heroku or any other service and send us a link to it.

-## Evaluation Criteria

-1. All Basic functionality working.
-2. Database schema
-3. Code quality

 ## Tech Stack (MERN)